Your trusted partner in cosmetic care abroad

 Thailand vs International Price Comparison

 Post-bariatric contouring in Thailand costs 40–60% less than equivalent procedures in the US ($14,000–$25,000 per stage), Australia (A$13,000–A$22,500), and the UK (£11,000–£19,000).
 For patients needing multiple stages, the total savings can reach $20,000–$40,000.
-Our partner hospitals hold JCI accreditation with equivalent surgical standards to leading international centres.
+Our partner hospitals hold JCI accreditation, the same international standard used to benchmark hospitals worldwide.

-Types of Post-Bariatric Body Contouring in Thailand
+Types of Post-Bariatric Body Contouring

 No two post-bariatric patients present the same way.
 The procedures selected depend on where the skin excess is worst, how much tissue needs removing, and what can safely be combined in a single operation.
 Here are the main categories.